pulumi/docs/how-to/cloud-stack.md

    > You can set the environment variable `PULUMI_CONFIG_PASSPHRASE` to avoid the interactive prompt.

 1. View your configured values via `pulumi config`.
-To view the values of secrets, pass the `--show-secrets` flag.
+To view the values of any secrets, pass the `--show-secrets` flag.

    ```bash
    $ pulumi config